guillaume-mueller/python-eel-vite-starter/README.md

 ### Development mode

-Try to run the program in development mode with the following command (it can takes up to about 10 seconds to open the eel window):
+Try to run the program in development mode with the following command:

 ```sh
 python __main__.py --mode=dev